Sellig6792/FuckBF/README.md

 It all started on Graven's Discord server on June 26, 2022.
 It was a joke that ended up on this shit...

-So FuckBrainfuck was born.
+So FuckBF was born.
 It is an improvement of the classic BrainFuck, with some new features and new commands.

 Already implemented: